-The Town of Nantucket, in collaboration with Nantucket Land Council, Nantucket Conservation Foundation, and Nantucket Land Bank monitors the following ponds for harmful algal blooms (HABs) weekly from June through September:Hummock, Long, Miacomet, Sesachacha, Capaum, Gibbs, Clark’s Cove (West Hummock Pond), and Maxcy Ponds.
+The Town of Nantucket, in collaboration with Nantucket Land Council, Nantucket Conservation Foundation, and Nantucket Land Bank monitors the following ponds for harmful algal blooms (HABs) weekly from June through September:Hummock, Long, Miacomet, Sesachacha, Capaum, Gibbs, Clark’s Cove (West Hummock Pond), Maxcy, and Washing Ponds.

 What are harmful algal blooms (HABs)?

 HABs are algal blooms with the potential to harm human health or aquatic ecosystems.
 In freshwater systems, cyanobacteria (also called blue-green algae) are microorganisms that can produce HABs.
 Some cyanobacterial HABs, or cyanoHABs, can produce toxins (cyanotoxins) that are harmful to human and aquatic health.

 What causes HABs?